DUP praises ‘committed Unionist’ Johnson as other NI parties express concern

 The DUP has welcomed the victory of “committed Unionist” Boris Johnson in the race to become the next prime minister.

+The party also confirmed that its confidence and supply deal with the Conservative Party will continue under the new leader.

-However, other political parties in Northern Ireland expressed concern at Mr Johnson’s election as Conservative Party leader, particularly in terms of the potential implications for Brexit.
+However, other political parties in Northern Ireland expressed concern at Mr Johnson’s election, particularly in terms of the potential implications for Brexit.

-DUP deputy leader Nigel Dodds welcomed the scale of Mr Johnson’s win over Jeremy Hunt, saying it will give him a “strong hand” within the party.

-Arlene Foster’s party has been involved in a supply and confidence deal with the Conservative Party since the 2017 general election.
+Arlene Foster’s party has been involved in a confidence and supply deal with the Conservative Party since the 2017 general election.

+Mrs Foster said on Tuesday afternoon that she had spoken to Mr Johnson and confirmed that the deal between the two parties would continue.

+“We discussed our shared objectives of strengthening every part of the Union, ensuring the 2016 referendum result is implemented and seeing devolution restored in Northern Ireland,” she said.

 Mr Dodds told PA it was a “totally emphatic victory” for Mr Johnson.